-- Fix a 700mm straight edge at 60° to the longitudinal direction of the car.
+- 3.3.1 Fix a 700mm straight edge at 60° to the longitudinal direction of the car.
 With this edge horizontal move it into contact with the most forward part of the bumper. - 3.3.2 Mark the point of contact between the straight edge and the bumper.
-This is the Bumper Corner. - 3.3.3 If the bumper is angled at essentially 60°, so that the straight edge makes a continuous contact or multiple contacts rather than a point contact, the outermost point of contact shall be the Bumper Corner. - 3.3.4 Repeat for the other side of the vehicle.
+This is the

-- 3.3.5 Remove the plastic bumper cover and any associated components. - 3.3.6 Identify the outermost ends of the bumper beam/lower rails/cross beam structures.
-This area is termed the bumper test zone. - 3.3.7 Record the distance from the vehicle centreline to the end of the test zone. - 3.3.8 Replace the bumper components and mark both edges of the bumper test zone on the external bumper face.
+- Bumper Corner. - 3.3.3 If the bumper is angled at essentially 60°, so that the straight edge makes a continuous contact or multiple contacts rather than a point contact, the outermost point of contact shall be the Bumper Corner. - 3.3.4 Repeat for the other side of the vehicle. - 3.3.5 Remove the plastic bumper cover and any associated components. - 3.3.6 Identify the outermost ends of the bumper beam/lower rails/cross beam structures. - 3.3.7 The bumper test zone is defined as either the area limited by the bumper corners or the outermost ends of the bumper beam/lower rails/cross beam structures, whichever is larger. - 3.3.8 Record the distance from the vehicle centreline to the end of the test zone. - 3.3.9 Replace the bumper components and mark both outermost ends of the bumper beam/lower rails/cross beam structures on the external bumper face.